Overview of Banks in Switzerland

 The most important thing about Swiss banking is its financial authority, i.e. The Swiss Financial Market Supervisory Authority (FINMA) which controls and regulates the whole banking system in Switzerland.

-There are two banks that have acquired more than 50% of total deposits of the country.
+There are two banks that have acquired more than 50% of the total deposits of the country.
 These banks are UBS and Credit Suisse.

-Other than that, Swiss banks can be divided into few categories – foreign banks, private banks, big banks, cooperative banks (raiffeisen group), and cantonal banks.
-Cantonal banks are Government owned commercial banks that amount to around 30% of total banks in Switzerland.
+Other than that, Swiss banks can be divided into few categories – foreign banks, private banks, big banks, cooperative banks (Raiffeisen group), and cantonal banks.
+Cantonal banks are Government-owned commercial banks that amount to around 30% of total banks in Switzerland.

-Top banks in Switzerland
+List of Top 10 Banks in Switzerland

 #1.
 UBS Group:

 It was established in the year 1862, around 155 years ago.
 Its head-quarter is situated in Bahnhofstrasse 45, Zurich.
 At the end of 2016, it had the total assets of CHF 935 billion.
 Around 59,387 people work here.
-It is a public company and it had merged with Painewebber in the year 2000.
+It is a public company and it had merged with PaineWebber in the year 2000.
 At the end of 2016, the operating income of UBS was CHF 28.320 billion.
-It had the total equity of CHF 53.621 billion at the end of 2016.
+It had total equity of CHF 53.621 billion at the end of 2016.

 #2.
 Credit Suisse: